tankunsheng/thedevdiaries/_projects/world-logo-quiz.md

 display_pic : "https://kunshengsite.s3-ap-southeast-1.amazonaws.com/projects/android/world_logo_quiz/world_logo_quiz.png"
 short_desc: "Just how many logos around the world can you recognize?
 Unlock new stages as you play.
 The stages get progressively harder, so let's see how you fare on the all-time leaderboards!" link : "https://play.google.com/store/apps/details?id=sg.ace.ks.globallogoquiz"
+techstack: "Native Android SDK for client app, Firebase for highscores"
 ---

 ## Background